redrs/socksjail/readme.md

 * If "LogLevel DEBUG" is set in sshd_config then be aware that surfing history will be logged.
 * If you use a Grsecurity patched Kernel and have enabled logging of execs within a chroot then execs will be logged (there should not be any!).

-TO DO:
+TO DO (maybe):
 * account lifespan then auto rm of CELL_ramdom_username.
-* SElinux policy for RH systems set to enforcing.
+* SElinux policy for RH systems with it set as enforcing.
 * Maybe add password support.
+* Maybe alter sshd_config and add user to AllowUsers or AllowGroup.
+* Maybe generate some iptables rules for the user.

 Jailkit
 ==============